List of water speed records: 1967

 Lee Taylor of the United States reached 285.22 mph in Hustler on Lake Guntersville on 30 June 1967.

 Donald Campbell's Bluebird K7 had been re-engined with a Bristol Siddeley Orpheus jet rated at 4500 lbf of thrust.
 On 4 January 1967, he tried again.
 His first run averaged 475.2 km/h, and a new record seemed in sight.
 Campbell applied K7s water brake to slow the craft down from her peak speed of 315 mi/h clear of the measured kilometre to a speed around 220 mph.
 Rather than waiting for the lake to settle again before starting the mandatory return leg, Campbell immediately turned around at the end of the lake and began his return run.
 At around 512 km/h, just as she entered the measured kilometre, Bluebird began to lose stability, and 400 m before the end of the kilometre, Bluebird′s nose lifted beyond its critical pitch angle and she started to rise out of the water at a 45-degree angle.
 The boat took off, somersaulted, and then plunged nose-first into the lake, breaking up as she cartwheeled across the surface.
 Campbell was killed instantly.
 Over the next two weeks, prolonged searches discovered the wreck, but it was not until May 2001 that Campbell's body was finally located and recovered.
 Campbell was buried in the churchyard at Coniston on 12 September 2001.
 The 1988 television drama Across the Lake recreates the attempt.

-Lee Taylor, a Californian boat racer in Hustler during a test run on Lake Havasu on 14 April 1964, was unable to shut down the jet and crashed into the lakeside at over 100 mi/h.
+Lee Taylor, a California native boat racer in Hustler during a test run on Lake Havasu on 14 April 1964, was unable to shut down the jet and crashed into the lakeside at over 100 mi/h.
 Hustler was wrecked, and Taylor was severely injured.
 He spent the following years recuperating and rebuilding his boat.
 On 30 June 1967, on Lake Guntersville, Taylor and Hustler tried for the record.
 Still, the wake of some spectators' boats disturbed the water, forcing Taylor to slow down his second run, and he came up 2 mph short.
 He tried again the same day and set a new record of 459 km/h.

 1977 and 1978

 Until 20 November 1977, every official water speed record had been set by an American, Canadian, Irishman, or Briton.
 That day Ken Warby became the first Australian holder when he piloted his Spirit of Australia to 464.46 km/h to beat Lee Taylor's record.
-Warby, who had built the craft in his backyard, used the publicity to find sponsorship to pay for improvements to the Spirit.
+Warby, who had built the craft in his back yard, used the publicity to find sponsorship to pay for improvements to the Spirit.
 On 8 October 1978 Warby travelled to Blowering Dam, Australia, and broke both the 300 mph and 500.0 km/h barriers with an average speed of 511.11 km/h.
 As he exited the course, his peak speed as measured on a radar gun was approximately 555 km/h.

 Warby's record still stands.
 There have only been two official attempts to break it, both resulting in the driver's death.